kcech/sentilo-docs-test/docs/platform_testing.rst

    -Dsentilo.state_page.enabled=false

-Then, the status page will be innaccessible:
+Then, the status page will be inaccessible:

 |status_170_003.jpg|